Neurocade/Neurocade/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on ...figueing out how to use github
+- 🔭 I’m currently working on ...figuring out how to use github
 - 🌱 I’m currently learning ...basically everything.
 I have no idea what I am doing.

 <!--